 Who could be drafted?
 Inside US draft rules if global war breaks out

-While US has no current drafts, they are on standby by federal law and can activated in cases of national emergency.
+While the US currently has no active draft, it remains on standby under federal law and can be activated in cases of a national emergency.

 Since three generations of Americans have not been required to serve in the military, many of them are unfamiliar with the nation’s draft procedures.